dotgreg/dropbox-paper-enhanced/README.md

 # dropbox-paper-enhanced
 A WebExtension (Firefox for the moment) to get back what I missed on Evernote and more...

-## Installation

-* clone the repo
-* go to about:debugging on firefox
-* load temporary addon and point on the manifest.json

 ## Description

 Injecting some HTML/CSS/JS to get back to missed functionnalities from evernote and more